India: How COVID disaster dents Narendra Modi's well-crafted image | DW | 10.05.2021

 "At 5 p.m., we will stand at our balconies, windows or doors for five minutes and we will applaud those maintaining essential services by ringing bells, and clapping," Modi said.

-The exercise, which was a test-run for India's subsequent COVID-19 lockdown, became a testament of Modi's popularity as millions of people responded to his call the next day ringing bells and banging utensils.
-Crowds gathered in several places, some even chanted slogans like "go corona go."
+The exercise, which was a test run for India's subsequent COVID-19 lockdown, became a testament of Modi's popularity as millions of people responded to his call the next day ringing bells and banging utensils.
+Crowds gathered in several places, with some even chanting slogans like "go corona go."

 As an intense second COVID-19 wave grips the nation, apocalyptic scenes of bodies burning in overwhelmed crematoriums have become an everyday occurrence.